jbush001/NyuziToolchain/README.md

 <pre>
 cd build
-../llvm/configure --enable-targets=vectorproc
+../llvm/configure --target=vectorproc-elf --prefix=/usr/local/gpgpu_toolchain/
 make
 </pre>

 To run (from within build directory)

 <pre>
-./Debug+Asserts/bin/clang -target vectorproc &lt;test_program.c&gt; -S -o -
+./Debug+Asserts/bin/clang &lt;test_program.c&gt; -S -o -
 </pre>

 3. Running tests

+* Switch to your *build* directory and cd into test/.
+Type 'make'.
+This will set up the configuration (it will try to run a bunch of tests, a bunch of which will fail.
+It's okay to Ctrl-C at this point).
+* Same deal with clang.
+From the top of the build directory, switch to tools/clang/test and type 'make'.
-* Put the output binaries (build/Debug+Asserts/bin) directory in your path
+* Change your PATH to include the binary directory (build/Debug+Asserts/bin)
-* From the top of the source directory, run:
+* From the top of the source (not build) directory, run:

 <pre>
   llvm-lit test/CodeGen/VectorProc
   llvm-lit tools/clang/test/CodeGen/vectorproc*
 </pre>

-4. To view DAGs:
+4. To view DAGs graphically

 * Make sure GraphViz is in your path.
 Run configure and build.
 * Generate LLVM IR code for your file:

 <pre>
-./Debug+Asserts/bin/clang  -target vectorproc branch.c -emit-llvm  -o branch.llvm -S
+./Debug+Asserts/bin/clang branch.c -emit-llvm  -o branch.llvm -S
 </pre>

 * Run llc on the code to view the output: